italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

 .. note::

    **User Authentication and Consent:** The PID Provider performs the User authentication based on the requirements of eIDAS LoA High by means of national notified eIDAS scheme and asks the User consent for the PID issuance.
    The (Q)EAA Issuer performs the User authentication requesting a valid PID to the Wallet Instance.
 The (Q)EAA Issuer MUST use [`OpenID4VP`_] to dynamically request presentation of the PID.
 From a protocol perspective, the Credential Issuer then acts as a verifier and sends a presentation request to the Wallet Instance.
-The Wallet Instance MUST have these Credentials obtained prior to starting a transaction with the (Q)EAA Issuer.
+The Wallet Instance MUST have a valid PID obtained prior to starting a transaction with the (Q)EAA Issuer.

 **Steps 10-11 (Authorization Response):** The PID/(Q)EAA Issuer sends an authorization code to the Wallet Instance.